 For maximum range with the CamRanger 2, generally the 2.4 GHz network should be used.
 The 5GHz network is often only better until about 100-150 ft.

 Please see the following article for changing WiFi settings on the CamRanger 2.
 WiFi settings cannot be changed on the CamRanger mini.

-WiFi troubleshooting can difficult and involve a lot of factors.
-The error message(s) and exact details of the problem should indicate if it is a problem with the connection between the camera and CamRanger or a problem between the CamRanger and wireless device.
-If it is a problem between the camera and CamRanger, please refer to the camera connection troubleshooting page.
+WiFi troubleshooting can difficult and involves a lot of factors.
+The error message(s) and exact details of the problem should show if it is a problem with the connection between the camera and CamRanger or a problem between the CamRanger and wireless device.
+For troubleshooting WiFi, please refer to the WiFi troubleshooting page